Insurance Car Insurance

 Tips to save on your auto insurance coverage

 • Shop around.
 It's crucial to compare coverage from multiple insurance carriers before you settle on a policy.
-To save time, FinanceBuzz lets you compare quotes from the best car insurance companies in one place.
-That way, you can compare them side by side without needing to submit multiple applications.
+Shop with the best car insurance companies to compare offers side by side.

 • Bundle your coverage.
 If you also have a homeowners or renters insurance policy, you might qualify for a discount on your auto policy by bundling it through the same insurance company.
-The same can go for motorcycle insurance, boat insurance, RV insurance, life insurance, and more.
+The same can go for motorcycle insurance, boat insurance, RV insurance, and life insurance.

 • Maintain a safe driving record.
-Your driving habits are a significant factor in your insurance premiums because someone with at-fault accidents and moving violations in the recent past might be more likely to file claims than someone who has a clean record.
-If you do get ticketed for a moving violation, check with your local police department or court to see whether you can have the ticket removed from your record in exchange for attending traffic school.
+Your driving habits are a significant factor in your insurance premiums because someone with at-fault accidents and moving violations in the recent past might be more likely to file claims than someone with a clean record.
+If you do get a ticket for a moving violation, check with your local police department or court to see whether you can have the ticket removed from your record in exchange for attending traffic school.

 • Opt for a higher deductible or lower coverage.
-You want to make sure you don't skimp too much on coverage, but if you want to save money, you could avoid getting the maximum liability protection or skip optional coverages like rental car reimbursement and roadside assistance entirely.
-Also, if you have comprehensive coverage and collision coverage, opting for a higher deductible could result in a lower premium.
-Just be sure you can afford the car insurance deductible if you do end up filing a claim.
+I suggest you don't skimp on coverage, but if you want to save money, you could avoid getting the maximum liability protection or skip optional coverages like rental car reimbursement and roadside assistance.
+Also, if you have comprehensive and collision coverage, opting for a higher deductible could result in a lower premium.
+Just be sure you can afford the car insurance deductible if you file a claim.

 • Look for discounts.
-Auto insurance companies typically offer a variety of discounts to incentivize people to buy a policy.
+Auto insurance companies typically offer discounts to incentivize people to buy a policy.
 With each insurer, take your time to find out which discounts they offer and whether you qualify.
 The more discounts you can get, the less you'll pay.

 • Improve your credit.
-In several states, insurers use a credit-based insurance score to help determine your car insurance costs.
+In several states, insurers use a credit-based insurance score as one of the factors that affects car insurance rates.
 If you have a high credit score, you're statistically less likely to file an insurance claim, which could mean a lower premium.

 FAQs

-The good news is that if you already have an auto insurance policy, your new vehicle will be covered under the policy at the same level as your existing vehicles.
-Just make sure you add the new car to the policy as soon as possible to avoid having that grace period lapse.
+You can’t buy insurance before buying a car, but you can get quotes on the cars you’re considering.
+If you already have an auto insurance policy, your new vehicle will be covered under the policy at the same level as your existing vehicles.
+However, you must add the new car to the policy as soon as possible to avoid exceeding the grace period.

-If you don't have an insurance policy in place, you'll need to arrange to have the vehicle insured before you drive it home.
-You can do this by providing as much information as you have before you buy, then adding the specific vehicle details once you know them.
+If you don't have an insurance policy in place, you must arrange to have the vehicle insured before you drive it home.
+You can do this by providing as much information as you have before you buy and then adding the specific vehicle details once you know them.

-Can you drive a used car home without insurance?
+Can you drive a car home without insurance?

 No, in most states, you can't drive a new or used car home without insurance in place on the vehicle.
-The only exceptions are New Hampshire and Virginia, but you'll need to meet other criteria to have the liability insurance requirement waived.
+The only exceptions are New Hampshire and Virginia, but you must meet other criteria to have the liability insurance requirement waived.

 If you don't have coverage and drive home, you could face stiff penalties if you're caught.
 In other words, make sure you include the cost of insurance in your calculation for how much car you can afford so you have enough money in your budget to pay for a policy.